TracyLeeRose/Star-Trails-Stacker/README.md

-# Aquiplicity 2025 - Image Stacker & Video Creator (v7 - Combined)
+# Star-Stacker 2025 - Image Stacker for Star Trails (& Video Creator)

 This is a browser-based utility designed to perform two main functions using a sequence of images: